 - 2 tablespoons olive oil

 - Bring a large pot of salted water to a boil.
-Cook whole grain spaghetti according to package directions.
+Cook the spaghetti according to the package directions.
 Drain and set aside.

-- While the pasta is cooking, place a skillet over medium heat.
-Add pistachios to dry skillet and toast for 2 minutes, or until nuts are fragrant.
+- While the pasta is cooking, place a skillet over medium-high heat.
+Add the shelled pistachios to the dry skillet and toast them for 2 minutes, or until fragrant.

 - Reduce the heat to medium and add the olive oil and garlic to the nuts in the skillet.
 Continue to cook until the garlic is golden and fragrant, about four minutes.